Breakdown of Quantum Chaos in the Staggered-Field XXZ Chain: Confinement and Meson Formation: Acknowledgements

 \section{Acknowledgements}

-JW was supported by Office of Basic Energy Sciences, Material Sciences and Engineering Division, U.S. Department of Energy (DOE) under Contracts No. DE-SC0012704.
+The authors were supported by Office of Basic Energy Sciences, Material Sciences and Engineering Division, U.S. Department of Energy (DOE) under Contracts No. DE-SC0012704.
+We are grateful to S.~B.~Rutkevich for sharing private notes containing data relevant to our calculations.
 JW acknowledges the hospitality of the Perimeter Institute for Theoretical Physics as a Simons Emmy Noether Fellow, during which part of this work was completed.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.